 the previous buildings were demolished in a laborious process: two eight-storey office buildings and a low-rise building which was a canteen for VEB Energiebau Radebeul, as well as the bunker underneath.
 The large-scale commercial buildings are now being replaced by around 480 apartments and around 2,200 m² of commercial space.
 This project is also being built in line with the NaWoh evaluation system.
 Work on the foundations is due to start in the autumn.
 The first apartments should be ready to receive tenants by 2023.

 HOFMARK is a new and vibrant neighbourhood, integrated into an urban environment with its own unique identity and exciting mix of living and working.
 The site, with its “campus” feel, will offer ultra-modern office spaces, 216 apartments, a nursery and vast green space.

-Stuttgart: Rosenstein Trio
+Stuttgart: Rosenstein Mitte

-The new Rosenstein Trio development is a mix of offices, retail, privately financed homes and micro-apartments.
+The new Rosenstein Mitte development is a mix of offices, retail, privately financed homes and micro-apartments.
 A total of 262 apartments will be available in total.
 As part of the planned new district Rosensteinviertel in Stuttgart’s north, the project benefits from urban infrastructure and a mobility concept with outstanding public transport connections and an extensive cycle network.
 The property is surrounded by green space and the river Neckar is also just a few minutes away.